Looking for a personal introduction to Christian Meditation?

 While the teachings on this way of prayer are simple, many find the discipline quite difficult when they begin and have many questions about the practice.Having someone guide you through the introductory period can be invaluable in helping you continue along the lifelong path of meditation.

-Even though all are welcome to attend any of the free groups that currently meet in the city (see NYC link above), many are unable to or, for personal reasons, would rather not attend one of these groups.
+Even though all are welcome to attend any of the free groups that meet world wide, many are unable to get to a meeting, or for personal reasons would rather not attend one of these groups.
 This is where Donald can provide assistance.

-Donald lives in Manhattan, New York City, so he is primarily available for introductory sessions in Manhattan.
-This can be in a business/office, church, or a home setting and given the current pandemic concerns will only be conducted when it is safe to do so.
+Donald lives in Quechee, VT, so he is primarily available for introductory sessions in the Quechee area.
+Introductory meetings can be in a business/office, church, or a home setting and given the current pandemic concerns will only be conducted when it is safe to do so.

-Donald's suggested minimum fee is $75/hour for one person.
-Fees for group introductions, or locations outside of Manhattan, are negotiated depending on the number of attendees and the location for the introduction.
+Donald's suggested minimum fee is $60/hour for one person.
+Fees for group introductions, or locations outside of the Quechee area, are negotiated depending on the number of attendees and the location for the introductory session.

 For more information, or to book an introductory session with Donald, please fill out the following form: